 Tabs work best on mobile where it is intuitive to swipe between them.
 However, due to their web environment clicking on a tab instantly brings you to another page without an accompanying transition.
 They also don't reflect the top-level navigation found in the navigation drawer to the left, with only 3 of the 5 supposed top-level pages.

 In typical Google fashion, a great idea is marred by poor implementation.
-Taken right from their own guidelines - "avoid creating too many regions."
+Taken right from their own design guidelines - "avoid creating too many regions."

 One round of usability testing with the mockups was done to analyze which parts of the interface were unclear and needed to change.
 Testers were asked to navigate through two tasks and insights were gleamed from their interactions.